ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

-where `sk` is the HPKE secret key, `task_id` is `AggregateReq.task_id` and `server_role` is the role of the server (`0x01` for the leader and `0x00` for the helper). `nonce` and `extensions` are obtained from the corresponding fields in `AggregateSubReq`.
+where `sk` is the HPKE secret key, `task_id` is `AggregateReq.task_id` and `server_role` is the role of the server (`0x01` for the leader and `0x00` for the helper).
+The `nonce` and `extensions` are obtained from the report share.
 If decryption fails, then the sub-response consists of a "decryption error" alert.
 [See issue#57.]
 Otherwise, the helper handles the request for its plaintext input share `input_share` and updates its state as specified by the PPM protocol.

 After processing all of the sub-requests, the helper encrypts its updated state and constructs its response to the aggregate request.